-As it is so central to how we manage our financial lives that it’s really important you know how to manage your credit file.
-It really is possible to repair and fix bad credit.
+As it is so central to how you manage your financial life it’s essential you know how to manage your credit file.
+It really is possible to repair and improve a bad credit score.

 When you apply for credit the lender checks your file and turns it into a score – if the score is too low they won’t lend to you or give you credit.
 If you have been rejected then this is because you have a bad credit history.